kstenerud/dogma/kbnf_v1.md

 ### Human readability

-The main purpose of KBNF is to describe text and binary grammars in a concise, unambiguous, human readable way.
-The use case is describing data formats in documentation.
+The primary use case for KBNF is to describe text and binary grammars in a formalized way in documentation.
+Such a format must therefore be human-accessible, while also being concise and unambiguous.

 ### Better expressivity

-Not everything can be accurately described by a real-world grammar, but we can get pretty close.
-The following features bring KBNF to the point where it can describe most of what's out there unambiguously:
+Binary formats tend to be structured in much more complicated ways than text formats in order to optimize for speed, throughput, or ease-of-processing.
+A metalanguage for describing such data will require much more expressivity than current metalanguages allow.
+Better expressivity reduces boilerplate and improves readability even in text format descriptions.

 * **Repetition**: Any expression can have repetition applied to it, for a specific number of occurrences or a range of occurrences.
 * **Bindings**: Some constructs (such as here documents or length delimited fields) require access to previously decoded values.
 KBNF supports assigning decoded values to variables.
 * **Exclusion**: Sometimes it's easier to express something as "everything except for ...".
+* **Grouping**: Grouping expressions together is an obvious convenince that most other BNF offshoots have already adopted.
 * **Prose**: In many cases, the actual encoding of something is already well-known and specified elsewhere, or is too complex for KBNF to describe adequately.
 Prose offers a free-form way to describe part of a grammar.
-* **Grouping**: Grouping expressions together is an obvious convenince that most other BNF offshoots have already adopted.
 * **Whitespace not significant**: Many BNF notations (including the original BNF) assign meaning to whitespace (for example: whitespace as concatenation, or linefeeds to mark the end of a rule).
 This is bad from a UX perspective because it makes things harder for a human to parse in many circumstances, and reduces the ways in which a rule can be expressed over multiple lines.

 ### Character set support